jose-elias-alvarez/nvim-lsp-ts-utils/README.md

   here calls the specific command from `typescript-language-server`, which is faster and more reliable (and doesn't mess with the rest of the document).

+  Async by default, but a sync variant is available and exposed as `:TSLspOrganizeSync` (useful for running on save).

 - Fix current (exposed as `:TSLspFixCurrent`)

   A simple way to apply the first available code action to the current line